Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Subclassing Exception

-Here is an example of a custom exception type, useful for the situation where a virtual person sips a burning hot virtual cup of coffeee.
+Here is an example of a custom exception type, useful for the situation where a virtual person sips a burning hot virtual cup of coffee.

 --